 With pre-incorporation, you can use our China PEO & Employer of Record (EOR) service to immediately establish a global workforce in China while you await the completion of your company incorporation.
 Once the setup is complete, we will seamlessly transition your foreign employees from our international PEO directly to your company’s new subsidiary.

 Our post-incorporation experts support ongoing monthly and annual compliance services in order for our clients to continue operating compliantly on-site, giving you the ability to primarily focus on local operations.
 We can also provide ongoing services for your local entity such as human resources, payroll, and benefits administration.

-By partnering with New Horizons Global Partners for your company incorporation in China, you can save time and money while ensuring that the entire process will be handled efficiently, reliably, and with full compliance to local laws.
+By partnering with Horizons for your company incorporation in China, you can save time and money while ensuring that the entire process will be handled efficiently, reliably, and with full compliance to local laws.